samhinshaw/stat540/paperreview02.md

 Even in the Random Survival Forests approach, the Cox PH model was used for feature selection.
 There is still a possible weakness in the feature selection step here, as random forests are particularly susceptible to highly correlated data which distorts the randomness of trees.
 Even though the authors attempted to control for highly correlated features, they only used a pearson correlation to this end.
 I believe they could have looked at the identifiers of the subsets as well, and restricted their overlap.
 For example, the first two features used were the percentage of cells in the unstimulated group with CD4/CD27 double negative population.
 Though there were other differences between these groups, I find it hard to believe that they could be so different as to warrant being the top two features.
 Perhaps the authors could have

-Finally, “scaling” mortality (0-1 scale) to survival time seems a bit sketchy  That being said, though it is less than ideal the results speak for themselves.
-However, it would be interesting if this method could be adapted at all to allow for greater performance.
+Finally, “scaling” mortality (0-1 scale) to survival time seems a bit sketchy.
+That being said, though it is less than ideal, the results speak for themselves.
+However, it would be interesting if this method could be adapted to allow for greater performance, as random forests seem to have the best performance overall.

+And that's all!
+I'll leave you with two quotes:

 >*"Regression forests are for nonlinear multiple regression.
 They allow the analyst to view the importance of the predictor variables."*

 >*"Survival forests are a model-free approach to survival analysis.
 They allow the analyst to view the importance of the covariates as the experiment   evolves in time"*

-<strike>It would have been interesting to see the authors use conditional inference trees as well as random survival forests.
-I am still not sold on their methods of removing correlated features as well.
-In my eyes, it is possible that something could be a better predictor even if it is slightly less correlated with survival (just based on the training data), and in this algorithm gets discarded due to its high (> 0.2 pearson index) correlation with another feature.</strike>

 *****